The Relational Origins of Rules in Online Communities: Findings

 \subsubsection{Establishing External Legitimacy}

 A key motivation behind the process of \textit{copying other communities' rules} was the desire to project legitimate governance (i.e., the presence of responsible content moderation) and communicate alignment with established norms across an ecosystem of online communities.
 Fediverse leaders have the power to block (``defederate'') communities that threaten their well-being and goals.
-These same leaders felt their choices were being observed and judged by admins of other Fediverse servers that might need to consider whether to defederate at some point.
+These same leaders felt their choices in rules were being judged by admins of other Fediverse servers who they imagined could defederate at some point in time.
 FV10 said this adds ``an important function of rules'' because it ``sends signals to other admins that they know what we are moderating.''
 This external scrutiny from other admins motivated Fediverse leaders to adopt rules because these rules would signal accountable governance and content moderation.
 In this way, rules help \textit{establish external legitimacy} for communities in decentralized networks.